 Your child’s goals: This is the other key area you have to know before you start work on your transcript.
 You’ll waste a lot of time and energy if you’re creating a college-admissions-type transcript and your teen wants to start a business or get a job – and vice versa!

 Even if you’re starting this process early, begin talking about goals.
 Knowing if your teen is headed more toward veterinary school or a vet tech program or community college or a state engineering university will be a key to creating the right kind of transcript.
 And nothing says you and your teen can’t change course later on!
 If you’re already at the decision stage (such as a college application process), you can get even more specific here.

 One thing I strongly recommend is, if your teens might be college-bound, talk personally with admissions counselors at a few schools of interest.
 Do not just rely on what’s stated on their websites.
 Most schools have separate guidelines for homeschoolers, and many actually prefer the kinds of coursework that homeschoolers have that traditional public-school students might not – so you’ll actually do your teens a disservice if you try to make it look as if they’re exactly like their public-school peers!

-Our success story: Sarah is not, at this time, interested in pursuing a traditional four-year college degree after she’s done her high school years.
-She does, however, want to take some college classes now and in the future.
+Our success story: Ashar is not, at this time, interested in pursuing a traditional four-year college degree.
+She does, however, want to leave open the option to take some college classes in the future.